 I hope that you as a Wheelie user can benefit from the above description of my experiences with the Walking Trailer.
 Of course my opinion is somewhat colored.
-I am clearly a rather fanatic Wheelie owner seeing potential problems on route as just another challenge to take on.
+I am clearly a rather fanatic Wheelie owner, seeing potential problems on route as just another challenge to take on.
 It is a kick for me to see afterwards which paths I have managed to beat.
 So please read on the internet also on the experiences of other users.
 Opinions will often be miles apart.
-On route I have spoken with many about the trailer to see they do not envision themselves using a Wheelie.
-Yet there are also a few interested people that I allowed to 'drive' for a while and who often after trying get very enthusiastic.
+En route I have spoken with many about the trailer and not everyone envision themselves using a Wheelie.
+Yet I also met interested people that I allowed to try out my Wheelie and got very enthusiastic.
 In short, it depends on many factors whether the Wheelie suits you.
 In addition to reading reviews, try renting or borrowing a Wheelie.
 Also, don't go too easy on your Wheelie, and take a varied and difficult trail.

 My cart now has more than 4000km on the clock, has experienced all those Camino's and has only a few scratches on the frame and one broken spoke.
 It may look a bit simple, but it is amazingly strong.
-In terms of maintenance, occasionally check / tighten the bolts of the frame and add a little grease to the shafts.
+In terms of maintenance, occasionally check / tighten the bolts of the frame and keep the axles lightly greased.

 Paul Flipsen, June 2018